ryancramerdesign/ProcessWireUpgrade/README.md

 ## Requirements

 - ProcessWire 2.3.4 or newer (for core upgrade capability)
-- ProcessWIre 2.5.0 or newer (for auto-upgrade notifications)
+- ProcessWire 2.5.0 or newer (for module upgrade capability)
+- ProcessWire 2.5.20 or newer (for automatic upgrade checks)